 A mix of forest, ridge, and water features

-Many visitors combine moderate hikes with scenic drives for a full day outdoors.
+Many visitors pair moderate hikes with scenic drives to create full, flexible days outdoors.

 Fall: colorful foliage and crisp mountain air